Life Coaching 101: How Do I Get My First Coaching Client?

 From there, talk about the “how”.

-Listing these components out will add to the perceived value of your offer.
+Listing the components of how your business can help people will add to the value of your offer.

 By placing yourself in your client’s shoes and sharing the direct benefits and outcomes of each component, you will be able to create a compelling offer that perfectly fits your target client!